When we opt for a monitor or any device as a matter of fact we want and need something out of it.

 But however, you can overcome this problem with something known as ‘Overdrive’.

 Overdrive is known by its other names called ‘Response Overdrive’, ‘Response Time Compensation’, ‘OD’, etc.

 It can be adjusted according to the user’s preference according to what is displayed or what he wants to be displayed.

 Overdrive particularly in monitors makes sure to boost the monitor’s response time and increase its speed by giving a boost to its refresh rate.

 It enhances the refresh rate and the already existing response time of the monitor.

 While especially gaming this extra boost gives the user a proper gaming experience and makes sure that they don’t experience any delay or lag of any sort.

-Your gaming monitors usually have a response time ranging between 3-6 milliseconds and turning on overdrive reduces it to 1 millisecond on most occasions.
+Your gaming monitor usually has a response time ranging between 3-6 milliseconds and turning on overdrive reduces it to 1 millisecond on most occasions.

-This reduction provided by overdrive will help you achieve the performance you want to.
+This reduction provided by overdrive will help you achieve the performance you want.

 How To Turn On And Off Overdrive?